paulmooreparks/Xfer/README.md

 - 💡 **Feature Requests:** Suggest improvements via [GitHub Issues](https://github.com/paulmooreparks/Xfer/issues)
 - 📧 **Direct Contact:** Reach out via GitHub for complex questions

-## Project Status and Roadmap

-The .NET implementation of XferLang is becoming more robust, with a focus on professional-grade features like custom converters and contract resolvers.
-However, the project as a whole is still experimental.

-The future roadmap includes:
-*   Completing the .NET implementation to achieve a production-quality 1.0 release
-*   Reimplementing the core library in Rust
-*   Exposing a C ABI from the Rust implementation
-*   Creating language wrappers (e.g., for C#, Python, JavaScript) that communicate with the C ABI

-The goal of moving to a Rust core is to provide a single, high-performance, and memory-safe core for all future XferLang implementations.
-I'm looking for contributors and collaborators to get that work started.
+---
 ## Contributing

 This is an open-source project, and contributions are always welcome!
-If you are interested in helping, please feel free to open an issue or a pull request on GitHub.
-You can also reach out to me directly via email at [paul@parkscomputing.com](mailto:paul@parkscomputing.com).
+If you are interested in helping, please feel free to open an issue or a pull request on [GitHub](https://github.com/paulmooreparks/Xfer).
+You may also reach out to me directly via email at [paul@parkscomputing.com](mailto:paul@parkscomputing.com).

+---
 ## Grammar

 The formal Backus–Naur form (BNF) grammar for XferLang can be found in the XferLang GitHub repository: [xfer.bnf](https://github.com/paulmooreparks/Xfer/blob/master/xfer.bnf).